Skip to main content

 Why Your Medical History Matters for Dental Care

-⚠️ Always Disclose Before Your Appointment
+⚠️ Always Tell Us Before Your Appointment

 • All current medications, supplements, and herbal remedies

-• Recent surgeries, hospitalizations, or procedures
+• Recent surgeries, hospital stays, or medical procedures

 • Pregnancy or plans to become pregnant